Annotating Mechanical Sheets in Revit: Adding Detail with Tags and Annotations

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Welcome back to the VDCI video coursework for the Reva MEP Mechanical.
+Welcome back to the VDCI video coursework for the Revit MEP Mechanical.
 In the previous videos, we went ahead and populated really a lot of our sheets with different views.
 We put in some 3D views.

 Learn Revit MEP